hon-nova/eCoffee/README.md

          - Payment details: Amount to be charged, currency, total items in cart
          - Success and failure URLs directions
      - Return Session ID: Sends back the session ID or URL to the client-side, typically as a JSON response
+     - There is a script tag which associates the initilization of Stripe transaction.
+It sets up a click handler for a checkout button, sending a POST request to create a Stripe checkout session, and then redirects the user to the Stripe Checkout page.
+It handles errors by logging them and redirecting to a failure page

 5. `success_transaction.html`
      - Displayed a success transaction message and allowed user to go back to HomePage